Quidology/quidology.github.io/docs/Installation.md

 Double-click the `run.bat` file.

 For Mac or Linux:
-Use the Terminal and navigate to the downloaded directory Quidology-Mac.
+Use the Terminal and navigate to the downloaded directory `Quidology-Mac`.
 Run the command `sh run.sh` to run the application.

 Type in the following credentials